RawIron/jekyll-rawiron.github.io/_posts/2016-05-05-fsh-a-functional-programming-shell.markdown

 #### Categorize manually
 Now back to the categorization of the core-utils.
-In the output file 3 columns got manually added.
+In the output file three new columns got manually added.

 * pure or side-effect
 * type of data processing